“Worms stitch everything together.”

 In its current iteration, YES Compost uses the “continuous flow” method, wherein the worms are fed a layer of fresh compost from above, and their castings are harvested from the bottom compost layers using a “breaker” bar, which cuts away the nutritious byproduct that naturally flows to the bottom of the bin.
 The worms remain undisturbed when their castings are harvested, and they thrive in the six to eight inches just beneath the compost surface.
 (Recently, the worms are enjoying local brewery food waste.)

-And let me tell you: Karl’s excitement about the worms is palpable.
-He shows me how when you just lay your hand palm-down on the surface of the compost bin, the worms respond with a gentle ripple.
-The compost bin looks almost like a pool of water, with life swirling inside.
+Karl’s excitement about the worms is palpable.
+He demonstrates how to lay your hand palm-down in the bin, and the worms respond with a gentle ripple.
+The compost looks almost like a pool of water, with life swirling inside.
 And indeed, compared to the nutrient-sapped soil of modern industrial agriculture, the compost bins are absolutely rich with micro and macrobiotic life.

 Karl Johnson founded YES Compost in 2018 after experiencing first-hand the huge gap in municipal composting services in Bozeman.